Plan Your Wishes,

 - Handling legal paperwork, including the probate (getting legal approval for the Will to be executed).

 Eliany Advocates can assist you with obtaining a Certificate of Appointment of Estate Trustee.
 This legal document authorizes the estate trustee (executor) to act on behalf of the estate, whether or not a Will exists.
 Having this certificate is a critical first step in the estate administration process.
-If you're unsure of your responsibilities or how to begin, we can guide you through the initial stages and provide referrals as needed.

 Frequently Asked Questions